“On mowing: ‘Grass always disappoints,'” by Moira Sheridan. The News Journal (Delaware), 7/7/2016.

 I’m sure Moira would agree.
 She describes in her article how she cuts her lawn infrequently and very high, high enough to clear sticks, hoses, and anything reasonably flat.
 She doesn’t mind if it looks shaggy, because all of our lawns eventually end up looking the same.
 “Grass,” she says, “no matter how often you reseed or resod—always disappoints.”
 Amen to that.
 Been there, done that, many times.
 I kid you not.

-Years ago, Chinese friends moved to Philadelphia from Japan.
+Years ago, Chinese friends moved to Fox Chase, outside of Philadelphia, from Japan.
 Both husband and wife are twice doctors having both PhD and MD degrees and were working in cancer research, but I had to explain to them America’s obsession with grass.
 No matter what their accomplishments, their neighbors would judge them primarily on the appearance of their lawn.
 Even as I was explaining it, I was thinking how stupid it sounded.
 Eventually, they moved to a community in northern New Jersey where everyone’s lawn is maintained by the civic association.
 I knew I would see them less, but I was happy for them to be living in a more suitable location.